ajhsoftware/KeyquorumVault/README.md

 Offline-first password manager by **AJH Software**.

-> ⚠️ Note: The project is currently being refactored and modularised.
+⚠️ **Important:** This project is currently experimental and under active development.
+   It has not been security audited and is **not recommended for storing real or sensitive passwords** at this stage.

-> Folder structure and internal modules may change while this stabilises.
+  The codebase is also being actively refactored and modularised, so folder structure and internal modules may change while this stabilises.

 ---